-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 Impeachment To Trade, Moderate Democrats Are In The Driver's Seat

 The elimination of those two items has allowed Republicans to say this is a watered-down impeachment.
-After all, one of the two articles of impeachment that were approved by the full House during Bill Clinton's impeachment centered on obstruction of justice.
+After all, one of the two articles of impeachment that were approved by the full House during President Bill Clinton's impeachment centered on obstruction of justice.

 But, it should be noted, that both Clinton's and Nixon's impeachment articles were also narrowly focused.
 Here's how Politifact put it: